No, Affirmative Action In the Military Doesn’t Boost National Security, It Erodes It

 DOD’s disingenuous claim that racial preferences are essential to national security and its costly failures always to choose “best qualified” leaders violate the American people’s trust.
 We can do better.
 Following the Constitution and Section 601’s plain wording would be the right place to start.

-Read the full piece at the Federalist here.
+Read the full piece from the Federalist here.